Lee 'Scratch' Perry: Reggae and dub pioneer dies at 85 | DW | 30.08.2021

 But Perry, who had earlier fallen out with Bob Marley, claimed to have burned his Black Ark studio to the ground in 1984 in a fit of rage as his personal demons caused his work to suffer.

 He left Kingston and went into a long exile, living mostly in Switzerland.
-His career bottomed out until a revival in the 1990s when he worked with acts such as the Beastie Boys, performing vocals on the song "Dr Lee, PHD," and collaborated with British dub music producer, Mad Professor.
+His career bottomed out until a revival in the 1990s when he worked with acts such as the Beastie Boys, performing vocals on the song "Dr Lee, PHD," and collaborated with the British dub music producer and protege, Mad Professor.

 Then in 2002, Perry's album Jamaican E.T. won a Grammy for best reggae album, and he has been nominated four times since as he has toured the globe.